argonne-lcf/AIaccelerators-SC23-tutorial/SambaNova/README.md

    ```bash
    OUTDIR=${HOME}/gpt_13b_ss8k
    ```
    Note: here, the per device effective batch size is set to 32 and the grad accumulation steps to 4.
-Also, the number of steps is set to 10, but this can be changed.
+Also, the number of train steps is set to 10, but this can be changed.

 2. Submit your job.
 In the following example, 8 RDUs are used:
    ```bash